UNDER-GROUND: The revealed palace

 With the emergence of urban archaeology in the 1980s, excavations were undertaken and the reality of the findings in the field were compared with what was on record.
 Surprised by the extent of the remains of this former palace, Brussels residents rediscovered their city and the international importance of its history.

 The UNDER-GROUND route through the Coudenberg Palace takes you on a rediscovery tour, uncovered by urban archaeology and modern reconstruction techniques.
 Route included in the admission price.
-Bring your own headphones for a more comfortable visit.
+Bring your own smartphone and headphones for a more comfortable visit.
 Free WIFI available.

 Buy your ticket in the BELvue webshop